Below are some key product management terms and definitions we believe product managers of all experience levels should get familiar with.

 A project manager oversees many of the logistical aspects of the product development process.
 They differ from product managers in that they oversee the execution of plans that have already been developed and approved.
 Unlike product managers, they are generally less focused on high-level goals and strategy.
 Instead, a project manager focuses on tangible things like budget, resources, and personnel.

 What is Rational Product Management?
 Rational product management is a unifying process for product development.
 Based on the rational development...

 Refactoring is the process by which development teams clean up a codebase or change the internal structure of a piece of software to improve it.
 Refactoring is intended to not make any noticeable impact on the user's end, but can make it easier for development teams to continue working on the code and adding new functionalities in the future.

-Release notes are documentation produced and distributed alongside a product update or launch.
-They typically describe what changes come with...
+What are Release Notes?
+Definition: Release notes are documentation produced and distributed alongside a product update or launch.
+They typically...

-A release plan is a tactical document designed to capture and track the features planned for an upcoming release.
-A...
+What is a Release Plan?
+Definition: A release plan is a tactical document designed to capture and track the features...

 RICE Scoring Model

 The RICE scoring model is a framework designed to help product managers determine which products, features, and other initiatives to prioritize on their roadmaps by scoring these items according to four factors.
 These factors, which form the acronym RICE, are reach, impact, confidence, and effort.